uc-dataviz/course/README.md

 * **Munzer** - Munzner, Tamara. *Visualization analysis and design*.
 CRC Press, 2014.
 * **R4DS** - [Wickham, Hadley and Garrett Grolemund. *R for Data Science*.
 O'Rielly Media, Inc., 2017.](http://r4ds.had.co.nz/)

 > I recommend you purchase a copy of TA.
-R4DS and D3 are both available for free online, however you can also purchase a hard-copy if you prefer that medium.
+R4DS is available for free online, however you can also purchase a hard-copy if you prefer that medium.
 TA and FA are also available as ebooks through the UChicago library (follow the links above, authentication required).

 ## Course schedule